codefoxes/angular2-hackathon-starter/README.md

 A boilerplate for Server side rendered Angular 2 web applications using TypeScript 2

+**Note: This project is under active development.
+However can be used for reference.**

 ## Features

 * Server-Side Rendering for Angular 2